ztanruan/ztanruan/README.md

 <h3 align="center">I'm a Senior GenAI Forward Deployed Engineer at Google, based in NYC 🗽</h3>

 I'm Jin, a Senior GenAI Forward Deployed Engineer at Google.
 Based in New York, I specialize in the architecture and deployment of production-grade Generative AI systems and the pursuit of AGI.
 My work focuses on the frontier of agentic workflows, foundation model fine-tuning, and enterprise-scale ML systems - designing and shipping production GenAI applications that solve complex real-world problems.
-Previously, I was a Senior GenAI Engineer at AWS within the Global Prototyping team, where I led the design of AI-driven applications for complex enterprise challenges.
+Previously, I was a Senior GenAI Engineer at Amazon Web Services within the Global Prototyping team, where I led the design of AI-driven applications for complex enterprise challenges.
 With a background as a Research Scientist at the Air Force Research Lab, I bridge the gap between cutting-edge R&D and scalable, real-world execution.

 <h3>Things I code with</h3>
 <p>